JoNilsson/libp2pchat/README.md

 The loglevel for the application startup runtime can be modified using the ``-log`` flag.
 Valid values are *trace*, *debug*, *info*, *warn*, *error*, *fatal* and *panic*.
 The application defaults to *info*.
 This value is meant for development and debuggin only.

-## Future Development
+## Future Development Tragectory (Fall 2023 / Winter 2024)
+- Integrated HQ & low bandwidth audio functionality for realtime multiparty voice communication
-- Support WebSocket transport
+- Support for WebSocket transport layers for external notification channels
-- Migrate to Protocol Buffers instead of JSON for message encoding
+- Migration to Protobuf instead of JSON for message encoding
-- Chat Room notification for when user changes names
+- Notifications for IllChat system events, user joins, leaves, mutes, etc.
-- Support for other PubSub routers (RandomSub, FloodSub and someday EpiSub)
+- Support for other PubSub routers (RandomSub, FloodSub or EpiSub)
+- Integration wrappers for Unreal Engine 4/5 UNetDrivers with `goc`